 According to one strand within classical compatibilism, freedom of the sort pertinent to moral evaluation is nothing more than an agent's ability to do what she wishes in the absence of impediments that would otherwise stand in her way.
 For instance, Hobbes writes that a person's freedom consists in his finding “no stop, in doing what he has the will, desire, or inclination to doe” (Leviathan, p.108).
 Hobbes' brief remarks represent an exemplary expression of the classical compatibilist account of freedom.
 It involves two components, a positive and a negative one.
 The positive component (doing what one wills, desires, or inclines to do) consists in nothing more than what is involved in the power of agency.
 The negative component (finding “no stop”) consists in acting unencumbered or unimpeded.
 Typically, the classical compatibilists' benchmark of impeded or encumbered action is compelled action.
 Compelled action arises when one is forced by some foreign or external source to act contrary to one's will.

-It is plausible to assume that free will, so understood, is compatible with determinism since the truth of determinism does not entail that no agents ever do what they wish to do unencumbered.
+Free will, then, is the unencumbered ability of an agent to do what she wants.
+And it is plausible to conclude that the truth of determinism does not entail that agents lack free will since it does not entail that no agents ever do what they wish to do unencumbered.
+Compatibilism is thus vindicated.

-How convincing is the classical compatibilist account of free will?
+But just how convincing is the classical compatibilist account of free will?
 As it stands, it cries out for refinement.
 To cite just one shortcoming, various mental illnesses can cause a person to act as she wants and do so unencumbered; yet, intuitively, it would seem that she does not act of her own free will.
 For example, imagine a person suffering from a form of psychosis that causes full-fledged hallucinations.
 While hallucinating, she might “act as she wants unencumbered,” but she could hardly be said to be acting of her own free will.
+Consequently, the classical compatibilist owes us more.

 The classical compatibilist account of free will (the unencumbered ability to do as one wants) permits all kinds of cases that intuitively seem to involve agents lacking freedom of will.
-Sometimes the very wants giving rise to actions are the sources of an agent's lack of freedom, as in cases of addiction or neuroses.
+Sometimes the very desires giving rise to actions are the sources of an agent's lack of freedom, as in cases of addiction or neuroses.
 But perhaps the wants leading to freely willed actions can be more carefully captured in ways that fit the spirit of the classical compatibilists' strategy.
 If somehow those wants could be more narrowly specified so as to rule out the deviant freedom-undermining ones, then, like the classical compatibilist, some brand of compatibilism could show that simple, uncontroversial features of agency, or maybe of an agent's deliberative capacities, are adequate to capture the kind of freedom required for freedom of will.
-In subsequent sections, we will see that several contemporary compatibilist efforts adopt this approach, an approach instigated by way of the classical compatibilist account of free will.
+In subsequent sections, we will see that several contemporary compatibilist efforts adopt precisely this approach.

 The classical compatibilist account of free will, even if incomplete, can be contrasted with the Source Incompatibilist Argument discussed in section 2.2.
 The dispute is over the truth of the first premise of that argument: A person acts of her own free will only if she is its ultimate source.
 No doubt, for one to be an ultimate source of her action, no explanation for her action can trace back to factors prior to her.
 This the compatibilist cannot have since it requires the falsity of determinism.
 But according to the classical compatibilist account of free will, so long as one's action arises from one's unencumbered desires, she is a genuine source of her action.
 Surely she is not an ultimate source, only a mediated one.
 But she is a source all the same, and this sort of source of action, the classical compatibilist will argue, is sufficient to satisfy the kind of freedom required for free will and moral responsibility.
 This general classical compatibilist strategy—developing an appropriately nuanced account of the source of agency—offers a lasting contribution to the free will debate.
 Contemporary compatibilist variations must adopt some similar posture towards the Source Incompatibilist Argument.